Aastha2512/Aastha2512/README.md

 - 👋 Hi, I’m @Aastha2512
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning reactjs

 <!---
 Aastha2512/Aastha2512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.